GregRos/MathKeyboard/Readme.md

 ---
 #### !!!!
 IMPORTANT !!!!

-This feature is frequently incompatible with applications.
+This feature is frequently incompatible with some applications.
 This is because applications aren't designed to handle these sorts of characters.
 Errors you could experience using this feature:

 1. Problem with rendering the characters, even if the font contains them.
 2. Backspace deletes "half" of a character, and consequently some features of the script don't function exactly as they should.